 Additionally, it recorded happier employees and a less stressed work environment that pushed everyone to work better.

-Philips Lightning also saw great results by using Lean Management and Six Sigma methodologies.
+Philips Lighting also saw great results by using Lean Management and Six Sigma methodologies.

-So, the company achieved consistent delivery reliability and pulled lead-times from 1 percent to 42 percent by improving process and concentrating on delivering excellence.
+So, the company achieved consistent delivery reliability and pulled lead times from 1 percent to 42 percent by improving processes and concentrating on delivering excellence.